The Phantom Tollbooth

-Parents need to know that this is an enduring classic, celebrating its 50th anniversary of publication and selected as NPR's November 2011 Kids' Book Club Pick.
+Parents need to know that this is an enduring classic that has charmed readers for more than 50 years.
 For some younger kids, the academic subject matter may be a little too advanced, and hence boring.
 Different aspects will appeal to different kids -- some will find the puns hysterical, others will gravitate more to the math or Jules Feiffer's whimsical illustrations.
 If you're looking for robust, swashbuckling adventure with three-dimensional characters and a fast-moving plot, this is not your book.
 But if you want a vivid illustration of the perils of jumping to conclusions, The Phantom Tollbooth is for you.
 Note: The 1970 animated film version fails to convey the book's depth.

 What's the story?

 Young Milo is bored in school and bored with life, not seeing the point of much of anything.
 In the midst of this funk, he comes home from school to find a mysterious tollbooth in his apartment and, for lack of anything better to do, hops in his little electric car and drives through it.
 Ultimately, accompanied by a Watch Dog named Tock and a strange creature called the Humbug, he sets forth on a quest to rescue the princesses Rhyme and Reason from dire captivity, seeing many peculiar sights and meeting many interesting characters along the way -- as well as getting an introduction to numerous academic concepts.

 Clearly a book by an unabashedly brainy adult, it evangelizes intellectualism with glee, which some kids are going to find more entertaining than others.
 But a book does not remain a hit for more than half a century without striking a chord in the hearts of a sizeable audience, and THE PHANTOM TOLLBOOTH has garnered a huge, multi-generational following.